Arthur640-ctrl/Chat-GPT-From-Scratch/README.md

   ```python
   tokenizer.load_vocab(filename)
   ```
-  In 'filnale', you need to put the name/path of the file.
+  In 'filname', you need to put the name/path of the file.

   *NOTE : When you load a file, you don't need to train the tokenizer*